angular/components/src/lib/datepicker/datepicker.md

 When a year or a month is selected in `multi-year` and `year` views respectively, the `yearSelected` and `monthSelected` outputs emit a normalized date representing the chosen year or month.
-By "normalized" we mean that the dates representing a year will have their month set to January and their day set to the 1st.
-Dates representing a month will have their day set to the 1st of that month.
+By "normalized" we mean that the dates representing years will have their month set to January and their day set to the 1st.
+Dates representing months will have their day set to the 1st of the month.
 For example, if `<mat-datepicker>` is configured to work with javascript native Date objects, the `yearSelected` will emit `new Date(2017, 0, 1)` if the user selects 2017 in `multi-year` view.
 Similarly, `monthSelected` will emit `new Date(2017, 1, 1)` if the user